Ankasync/FileDirectoryChanger/README.md

 This project is open to everyone.
 Anyone interested in developing, fixing bugs, or adding new features can contribute.

 ### License:
-This project is licensed under the MIT License.
-For more information, see the [LICENSE](LICENSE) file.

 ### Contact:
 - Email: [anka7365@gmail.com](mailto:anka7365@gmail.com)